-(12) [Context: John always gives the same grade to his students.] [#]John gave an A to some of his students.
-ALT = {John gave an A to all of his students}
+(14) [Context: John always gives the same grade to his students.]#John gave an A to some of his students.ALT = {John gave an A to all of his students}

-Obviously the 'some'-sentence in (12) does not logically entail its 'all'-alternative.
+Obviously the 'some'-sentence in (14) does not logically entail its 'all'-alternative.
 Therefore, the 'some'-sentence is predicted to come with the requirement that it must be contextually possible that it is true and the 'all'-alternative is either false or undefined.
 But since the two sentences carry the same presupposition (that John has students), it is impossible for 'some' to be true and 'all' be undefined.
 Therefore, it must be contextually possible that 'some' is true and 'all' is false; in other words, it must be contextually possible that John has some students and gave an A to some but not all of them.
-This possibility is ruled out by the context specified in (12), hence the 'some'-sentence is correctly predicted to be blocked.
-In the context of (12), the 'all'-sentence is predicted to be vacuously acceptable to the extent that it lacks a non-weaker alternative.6
+This possibility is ruled out by the context specified in (14), hence the 'some'-sentence is correctly predicted to be blocked.
+In the context of (14), the 'all'-sentence is predicted to be vacuously acceptable to the extent that it lacks a non-weaker alternative.4

 Consider now the example brought forth by Spector & Sudo (2017) which, as pointed out in section 1, is problematic for Maximize Presupposition!.
+The example is repeated in (15a) and the assumed lexical entry is given in (15b).

-(13) [Context: all students smoke.]
+- (15) a.
+[Context: all students smoke.]